 Dr. Nate Jowett is a fellowship-trained head and neck surgeon specializing in facial plastic and reconstructive surgery.
 He earned his medical degree from the University of Toronto and completed residency training in otolaryngology—head and neck surgery at McGill University.
 He completed fellowship training in head and neck oncologic and reconstructive surgery at the University Medical Center Hamburg–Eppendorf and graduate studies in collaboration with the Max Planck Institute for the Structure and Dynamics of Matter in Hamburg, Germany.
-Dr. Jowett completed additional fellowship training focusing on facial nerve reanimation at Mass.
-Eye and Ear/Harvard Medical School under the mentorship of Dr. Tessa A. Hadlock.
+Dr. Jowett completed additional fellowship training in facial plastic and reconstructive surgery, focusing on facial nerve reanimation, at Mass.
+Eye and Ear.
 He now serves on the faculty of Harvard Medical School, where his clinical focus centers on the management of patients with acute and chronic facial paralysis at the Facial Nerve Center at Mass.
 Eye and Ear.

-Weakening of ipsilateral depressor anguli oris improves smile symmetry in post-paralysis facial palsy.
+Effect of weakening of ipsilateral depressor anguli oris improves smile symmetry in post-paralysis facial palsy.
 Jowett N, Malka R, Hadlock TA.
 JAMA Facial Plast Surg.
-2016.
-In press.
+2017 Jan 1;19(1):29–33.

 Facial mimetic, cosmetic, and functional standardized assessment of the facial artery musculomucosal (FAMM) flap.
 Jowett N, Hadlock TA, Sela E, Toth M, Knecht R, Lorincz BB.
 Auris Nasus Larynx.
 2016 Jul 21.